Nyarstot/nyarstot/README.md

 - I'm currently studying in SPBSUT.
 - I’m currently learning OpenGL.
-- I’m looking to collaborate on game programming.
+- I’m looking to collaborate on gamedev.
 - How to reach me: Nyarstot@yandex.ru

 <!--